Materials-Data-Science-and-Informatics/awesome-fair/README.md

 [RO Crate](https://www.researchobject.org/ro-crate/) Pragmatic approach combining existing technologies and ontologies into a metadata standard for annotating scientific datasets

 [DONA Suggested Reading](https://www.dona.net/suggested-reading-documents) The history of the Digital Object Architecture (DOA) back into the 80s

+### FAIR assessment

+[F-uji](https://www.f-uji.net/) An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR

+[FAIR Evaluation Services](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) A FAIR assessment tool from FAIRsharing, [code](https://github.com/FAIRMetrics/Metrics)

 ## Organizations and Communities
 [Research Data Alliance](https://www.rd-alliance.org/) International organization and communication platform for establishing standards and recommendations concerning research data publication